 I’ll never sell your personal data and will only share it with organisations I work with in order to fulfil a service to you.

-I am a sole trader, based in the Lake District, specialising in Wedding, Commercial and Equestrian Photography, Web Design and Digital training.
-My income comes from the sale of private photography commissions, training and through selling my prints via an online store and at events.
+I am a sole trader, based in the Lake District, specialising in Equestrian Photography.
+My income comes from the sale of private photography commissions and through selling my prints via an online store and at events.